State And Future of GEOINT Report

-The annual State of GEOINT Report is a collection of articles intended for use by all GEOINT practitioners.
+The annual State and Future of GEOINT report is a collection of articles intended for use by all GEOINT practitioners.
 This unclassified document contains a series of concise descriptions of problems, achievements, and emerging issues and technologies as a guide to better understand the global GEOINT mission — whether you work in the public, commercial, federal, civilian, defense, intelligence, or national security space.

 Article topics are discussed and drafted by groups of contributors through a series of USGIF-facilitated sessions.
 All members of the broad GEOINT Community to include industry, academia, and government, are welcomed and encouraged to participate and write for the report.